 Here are Common Challenges with Meeting Room Scheduling Today:

-- No show and double booked meetings
+- No show and double-booked meetings

-- Long meetings, low RSVP rates, folks that book more meetings than they attend
+- Folks book more meetings than they attend

-Features of Workplace Technology
+Features of Workplace Technology and Meeting Scheduling Software

-When it comes to the features of vendors in the workplace technology space, and in particular, room booking systems, it’s important to understand each ingredient.
+When it comes to the features of vendors in the workplace technology space, and in particular, meeting room booking systems, it’s important to understand each ingredient.